eschnett/FastSphericalHarmonics.jl/README.md

 [`FastTransforms.jl`](https://github.com/JuliaApproximation/FastTransforms.jl)
 Julia package to calculate spherical harmonics.

-`FastSphericalHarmonics.jl` is a powerful, efficient, and well thought out package.
+`FastTransforms.jl` is a powerful, efficient, and well thought out package.
 Unfortunately, its user interface is difficult to use for beginners, and its documentation is very technical.
 `FastSphericalHarmonics.jl` provides functions and documentation that